kserge2001/Software_Development/linux_engineer.md

 systemctl list-timers
 ```

-### Exercise: Process Management
+### Exercise: Scheduled Tasks

-1. Monitor system processes using `top` and `htop`
+1. Create a cron job to run a backup script daily at 2 AM
-2. Find specific processes using `ps` and `pgrep`
+2. Set up a systemd timer to execute a maintenance task weekly
-3. Experiment with process priorities using `nice` and `renice`
+3. Monitor scheduled jobs with `systemctl list-timers`
-4. Set up cron jobs to run commands at scheduled times
+4. Create a script that runs different commands depending on the time of day
-5. Practice killing processes using different signals
+5. Implement a job that logs system performance metrics hourly
 ## System Administration Tasks

 This section covers common administration tasks for managing Linux systems.